MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 1. **Search Administrator:** This role can create and manage search result content and define query settings for improved search results within the organization.
 Search administrator manages the **Microsoft Search** configuration and designates Search editors, who create content.
 2. **Search Editor:** Creates, manages, and deletes content for **Microsoft Search** in the Microsoft 365 admin center.
 This role can create and manage editorial content such as frequently asked questions and answers, important places and locations, frequently searched and used sites and apps, etc. They, however, do not have access to manage search settings.

-**Note:** These two new roles, Search administrator and Search editor, are available in the M365 admin center only, not in the legacy admin portal.
+**Note:** These two new roles – Search administrator and Search editor – are available in **Microsoft 365 admin center** only, not in the legacy admin portal.

 For assigning admin roles, see [Assign admin rights in Office 365 for business](https://docs.microsoft.com/en-us/office365/admin/add-users/assign-admin-roles?view=o365-worldwide).